IS5882/Open-CyKG/README.md

 		tf.disable_v2_behavior()
 		```

-**For more details on the how the exact process was carried out and the final hyper-parameters used; please refer to Open-CyKG paper**
+**For more details on the how the exact process was carried out and the final hyper-parameters used; please refer to Open-CyKG paper.**

 ### Citing:
 Please cite Open-CyKG if you use any of this material in your work.